How to fill Holes, Cracks and Voids in Travertine Tiles

 By Troy Cantini

 Travertine tiles in their natural state have many holes and voids in them.
-When travertine tiles are processed at the factory the holes and voids are filled and then the tiles are ground flat and polished.
-Many times the travertine filler can come out of the travertine and these holes and voids need to be filled.
+When travertine tiles are processed at the factory the holes and voids are filled before the tiles are ground flat and polished.
+Many times this travertine filler can come out of the travertine and these holes and voids need to be filled.
+In some cases the holes in the travertine was never filled and filling the holes will make cleaning and maintaing the traverine much easier than before.

-There are two ways to fill holes in travertine tiles using either an epoxy filler or simply filling the holes with grout.
+There are two ways to fill holes in travertine tiles.
+An epoxy filler manufactored specifically for filling holes in travertine is the prefered way for filling travertine.
 Epoxy fillers for travertine will match the smooth texture of the factory installed travertine filler.
 Travertine epoxy fillers are generally colored to match the lighter beige colored travertine tiles.
-For darker walnut colored travertine's you can still use the beige travertine filler but you may want to add a colored tint to the beige colored travertine filler to darken the color of the filler material.
-Using colored tints to darken the travertine tile filler can take some practice and skill to get the color right and you also will need to know the exact colored tint to match the walnut colored travertine tiles.
+For darker walnut colored travertine's you can still use the beige travertine filler but you may want to add a colored tint to the travertine filler to darken the color.

 To prepare the travertine tile filler you need to follow the manufactures instructions.
-In general the travertine filler will need to be mixed with a small amount of hardener.
+In general the travertine filler needs to be mixed with a small amount of hardener.
 The travertine filler will usually set in about 7-10 minutes so you will have to work quickly to fill any holes and voids before the travertine filler sets.
-If you are filling many holes then you will have to mix multiple batches of travertine filler with the hardener.
+If you are filling many holes then it is best to mix multiple batches of travertine filler with the hardener.
 It is good to have a smooth flat non porous surface for mixing the travertine filler.
-A spare ceramic tile works well for mixing the epoxy based travertine filler.
+A spare tile works well for mixing the epoxy travertine filler.

 For filling beige colored travertine tiles a "bone" colored grout works best to match the color of the beige colored travertine tiles.
 Custom Polyblend's Bone colored grout from home depot works well in these cases.
 For darker walnut colored travertine tiles a darker colored grout like Custom Polyblends Linen colored grout from home depot works well.
 Odd colored travertine tiles may require you to use an odd colored grout to match the color of the specific travertine tiles you have.
 The good thing about travertine tiles is that there are usually many shades and colors throughout every travertine tile so slight shade variations in the filler material will not be noticed.

 When using grout to fill holes in travertine tile you should try to mix the grout to a thick consistency with only a small amount of water.
 You can use a grout float to force the grout into the hole and leave the grout slightly higher than the face of the tiles.
 Then you can use a grout sponge to gently smooth down the grout so it is even with the tile.
 You should wring out your grout sponge as much as possible and use as little pressure on the grout as possible.
-This will ensure that you do not remove too much of the grout in the hole leaving the travertine hole lower than the face of the tiles.
-It may take a few tries and some practice to use the grout sponge and get the hole filled up even with the face of the travertine tiles
+This will ensure that you do not remove too much of the grout from the hole.
+There will always be some divot created when using grout to fill travertine but this divot can be minimized with carefull grouting techniques.

 After you fill the holes in the travertine tile with grout then you should use a terry towel or cheese cloth to remove the grout haze around the surface of the travertine tile hole.
 You do not want the grout haze to set on the surface of travertine tiles because it can harden up and be extremely difficult to remove later without damaging the surface of the travertine tiles.